binbashar/le-ref-architecture-doc/docs/how-it-works/index.md

         contributors.
     - [x] Increase development cost savings.
-    - [x] Clients keep full rights to all commercial, modification, distribution, and private use of the code (No Lock-In) through forks inside their own projects repos (open-source and commercially reusable via license MIT and Apache 2.0 https://lnkd.in/davBQD5).
+    - [x] Clients keep full rights to all commercial, modification, distribution, and private use of the code (No Lock-In) through forks inside their own projects' repositories (open-source and commercially reusable via license MIT and Apache 2.0 https://lnkd.in/davBQD5).

 ### Reference Architecture Design